aardappel/lobster/docs/source/implementation.md

 of the bundle, and stick the bytecode file (+data) in the Resource location, and you should have something that can be distributed to users.
 For iOS you can compile using the OS X exe, then run that same pak file using the iOS exe.

+For iOS be sure to read how to compile to C++ below.

 ### Linux